sufst/intermediate-server/README.md

 Please read the wiki @https://github.com/sufst/intermediate-server/wiki

 # 3. Contributions :heart:
 Any contributions are welcomed.
-Please just submit a pull request for your contribution and it will be reviewed.
+Please check the issues page for outstanding feature requests or bugs.
+If you contribute to resolve an issue please submit a pull request for your contribution and it will be reviewed.